 This means that with the passage of time, employees who were once low risk will eventually become high risk.
 It also means that individuals who are high risk will get even higher.
 In ten years time, many healthy employees will have acquired elevated health risks.

-For most people, elevated risks are elevated because of unhealthy lifestyles.
-The elevated risks are a result of a physical reaction to unhealthy behaviors.
-Genetic causes of elevated blood pressure are very real, but not as strong as behavioral factors and genetic causes of high blood cholesterol are extremely rare, less than 1 percent.
+For most people, elevated risks are elevated to a high-risk level because of unhealthy lifestyles.
+The elevated risks are the result of a physical reaction to unhealthy behaviors.
+Genetic causes of elevated blood pressure are very real, but not as strong as behavioral factors; genetic causes of high blood cholesterol are extremely rare – present in less than 1 percent of the population.

 There is a natural flow of risk or, as the academics like to call it, natural risk migration that occurs each year.
 The complicated figure below shows how this works.
 Among a typical group of employees there will be some who have low risk, some who have moderate risk, and some who have high risk.

 In just one year, many employees will move from one group to the other.
 Take, for example, the employees who are low risk at the beginning of the year.
 In 12 months, 70% of those employees will still be in the low risk category, 5% will migrate from low risk to high risk, and another 25% will migrate from low risk to moderate risk.

 Even though they did not participate in any wellness programs or any intervention whatsoever, there will be a natural flow between risk levels.
 Most employees who have moderate risk at baseline stay there, but 20% move to high risk and 35% become low risk.
 In the high risk group most of them stay high risk after 12 months, with 6% moving to the low risk group and another 31% moving to moderate risk.
 This movement reflects changes in health risks that occur naturally.